svenssonjoel/lispBM/README.md

 1. Port to STM32f4 - 128K ram platform (will need big changes) (partially done).
 2. Port to nrf52840_pca10056 - 256k ram platform (same changes as above).
 3. Write some tests that stresses the Garbage collector.
-4. Try putting the K-stack on the heap
-5. Implement some "reference to X type", for uint32, int32, float perhaps...
+4. Implement some "reference to X type", for uint32, int32, float perhaps...
-6. Write a small library of useful hofs.
+5. Write a small library of useful hofs.
-7. Document code.
+6. Document code.
-8. Implement some looping structure for speed or just ease of use.
+7. Implement some looping structure for speed or just ease of use.
-9. Be much more stringent on checking of error conditions etc.
+8. Be much more stringent on checking of error conditions etc.
-10. Improve handling of arguments in eval-cps.
+9. Improve handling of arguments in eval-cps.
-11. Code improvements with simplicity, clarity  and readability in mind.
+10. Code improvements with simplicity, clarity  and readability in mind.
-12. Implement a small dedicated lisp reader/parser to replace MPC.
+11. Implement a small dedicated lisp reader/parser to replace MPC.

 ## Longer term TODOs
 0. Port to X86_64 linux. (going 64bit involves some big changes)